decred/dcrdocs/docs/mining/proof-of-stake.md

 ## Overview

-Ticket voting is a form of Proof-of-Stake (PoS) security, but the way Decred integrates this as a complement to Proof-of-Work (PoW) mining gives it a distinctive set of roles and characteristics.
+Proof-of-Stake (PoS) voting is a form of Proof-of-Stake (PoS) security, but the way Decred integrates this as a complement to Proof-of-Work (PoW) mining gives it a distinctive set of roles and characteristics.

-Ticket voting serves a number of purposes:
+PoS voting serves a number of purposes:

 1. Allowing stakeholders to vote for or against proposed changes to the Decred blockchain.
 If stakeholders vote in support of a change, the chain will hardfork and the new feature becomes active automatically.
 More information on voting can be found in the [Mainnet Voting Guide](../governance/consensus-rules-voting.md).
 1. Providing a mechanism for stakeholders to influence Proof-of-Work (PoW) miners.
 Stakeholders can vote to withhold a miner's reward even if the block conforms to the consensus rules of the network.
 This allows stakeholders, in principle, to discourage problematic mining behavior such as mining empty blocks.